Tutti

 Photo by Brooke Cagle

-From there, you can start writing articles or e-mail newsletters about your business, or more generally about photography as a discipline.
+From there, you can start writing articles or e-mail newsletters about your business, or more generally about event photography as a discipline.
 This will help to display your expertise and accomplishments, as well as broaden your reach online.

 3. Create a portfolio